 City Landmarks are sites, buildings or structures recognized as important to the history of St. Louis.
 They must also:

--yield, or be likely to yield, important prehistoric or historic
+- yield, or be likely to yield, important prehistoric or historic archaeological artifacts; or

 City Landmark Petitions may be initiated by the property owner, the Alderman of the Ward where the property is located, or by the Cultural Resources Office at the request of the Preservation Board.
 The petition must be approved by the Planning Commission, the Board of Public Service, the Preservation Board and the Board of Aldermen for designation to take place.
 Each petition includes rehabilitation standards for the preservation of the proposed Landmark.